 Figure 4: Scatter plot showing the relationship between the number of initial differentials (x-axis) and the proportion of available information sought (y-axis).
 Each point represents a single student with both variables average across the six cases that each student performs.
 The x-axis refers to the average number of differentials that participants report in their list at the Patient History stage.
-The y-axis refers to the average proportion of available information sought, with each cases containing 29 pieces of information across the Patient History, Physical Examination and Testing stages.
+The y-axis refers to the average proportion of available information sought, with each case containing 29 pieces of information across the Patient History, Physical Examination and Testing stages.
 The line of best fit is plotted using the geom_smooth function in R with a linear model.
 The shaded region shows the 95% confidence interval of the correlation.

 We then look at how ability on the task relates to information seeking behaviour, starting with how information value varies as a function of participant ability.
 We find evidence for a positive relationship between accuracy and information value (r(83) = 0.25, p = .02), but not between confidence and information value (r(83) = 0.15, p = .18).